Difference Between Hard Money vs Soft Money

 Soft Money |

-Definition | Hard money is the loan used for specific needs and with criteria for paying it back. | Soft money is borrowed with no specific intention or use. |
+Definition | Hard money is a loan used for specific needs and with criteria for paying it back. | Soft money is borrowed with no specific intention or use. |

-Lenders | Hard money lenders are more. | Soft money lenders are less as compared to hard money. |
+Lenders | Hard money lenders are more. | Soft money lenders are fewer as compared to hard money. |

-Meaning | Hard money loans are like asset-based financing wherein the borrower gets money, and the property secures the lender’s funds. | Soft money can be called a type of asset-based financing that combines both the hard money methods with the old convention of loans. |
+Meaning | Hard money loans are like asset-based financing wherein the borrower gets money, and the property secures the lender’s funds. | Soft money can be called a type of asset-based financing that combines hard money methods with the old convention of loans. |

-Rate of Interest | Hard money interest rates are usually higher with loans starting at 7% to 8% | The rate of interest is low or in some cases, even below the average. |
+Rate of Interest | Hard money interest rates are usually higher, with loans starting at 7% to 8% | The interest rate is low or, in some cases, even below the average. |

 Risk | The rate is high since it carries a high risk to the lender.
-Hard money is not given out based on the credit score but the property used as the funding base. | The risk is lower since soft money lenders give out loans based on the credit score. |
+Hard money is not given out based on the credit score but the property used as the funding base. | The risk is lower since soft money lenders give out loans based on credit scores. |

 Ease | Hard money is difficult to get since it involves property. | Soft money is easier to acquire |

-Governing | In countries like the US, hard money is strictly governed and has a strict restriction. | Soft money has no restrictions, or there is no special government governing it. |
+Governing | In countries like the US, hard money is strictly governed and has strict restrictions. | Soft money has no restrictions, or no special government governs it. |

-Investments | Hard money is mainly suited for long term loans. | Soft money is suited for short term goals. |
+Investments | Hard money is mainly suited for long-term loans. | Soft money is suited for short-term goals. |

-Funding | The funding for hard money is for properties in poor condition since it is the security provided to the lender. | Soft money is generally provided for funding properties in good condition. |
+Funding | The lender is provided with the security of properties in poor condition, as it funds hard money. | Soft money is generally provided for funding properties in good condition. |

 Closings | Closings are quick and can even be two business days. | Closings can be done in thirty business days. |

-Loans | Hard money gives more flexibility in structuring loans. | Soft money has a fixed set of rules and restrictions and loan structure. |
+Loans | Hard money gives more flexibility in structuring loans. | Soft money has a fixed set of rules and restrictions and a loan structure. |

 Properties | Hard money can have on owner-occupied properties. | Soft money can have owner-occupied properties. |

-Paperwork | Less paperwork is required while closing. | The high amount of paperwork is required for closing soft money. |
+Paperwork | Less paperwork is required while closing. | A high amount of paperwork is required for closing soft money. |

 Conclusion